Some Q&As for people in the areas near selected exhibit sites.

 Q: Will I have to do anything?

 Not if you don’t want to but we’d love it if local residents took the opportunity to get involved by taking some extra pride in their alley and tidying it up before for the dates listed.
+Depending which area you live near there are different things happening - please see the full schedule once released.
+It’s your space we are just guests and delighted to be welcomed.

 Q: Can I still put my bins out for collection?